Edward Paget

-General Sir Edward Paget (3 November 1775 – 13 May 1849) was a British Army Officer, Member of Parliament and courtier.
+General Sir Edward Paget (3 November 1775 – 13 May 1849) was a British Army officer, politician, courtier and colonial administrator.

 Early life and family

 Edward Paget was born the fourth son and sixth child of Henry Paget, 1st Earl of Uxbridge.

 During the course of his life, he and several of his 11 siblings achieved played a prominent role in British military and policital life; his eldest brother Henry William, 2nd Earl of Uxbridge (1768–1854), was in 1815 created Marquess of Anglesey and is best remembered for leading the charge of the heavy cavalry at the Battle of Waterloo.
 The third eldest brother, Sir Arthur Paget (1771–1840), was an eminent diplomat during the Napoleonic Wars, the fifth, Sir Charles Paget (1778–1839), served with distinction in the navy, and rose to the rank of vice-admiral.

 Paget's sisters were each married to prominent aristocrats and military figures; they included Caroline, Countess of Enniskillen, Mary, Baroness Graves, Jane Stewart, Countess of Galloway, and Louisa, Lady Erskine.